 When there’s no ovulation there will be no period and the ovaries only produce a bare minimum amount of progesterone.

 In this case, ovulation may only happen every few months, and so does the period.

 Heavy and frequent periods

-Estrogen helps thicken the endometrial lining.
-When there’s a prolonged progesterone deficiency and excessive estrogen level, there may be tissue buildup in the uterus that results in heaving bleeding and frequent periods.
+Because estrogen helps thicken the endometrial lining, high estrogen levels can cause tissue buildup in the uterus and result in heaving bleeding and frequent periods.